 And you may ask yourself, “How did I get here?”

-Next, I told the story of the journey, which led me to that day and that place, standing in front of two hundred people at a tech conference, quoting the Talking Heads.
+Next, I told the story of the seemingly inconsequential decisions in my journey, which led me to that day and that place, standing in front of two hundred people at a WordCamp, quoting the Talking Heads.

-I will leave you with something I do know.
-I believe in this manifesto that everyone receives when they come to work for Automattic, the company that Matt built that powers WordPress.com.
+And, I’d to share with you the manifesto that everyone receives when they come to work for Automattic, the company that Matt built that powers WordPress.com.

 I will never stop learning.